 An interview with Claudio Nobili, Postdoctoral Researcher at Ghent University, where Betwyll is used for collaborative learning in Humanities.

-The THT project was funded by the Faculty of Arts and Philosophy of Ghent University.
+The THT project was funded by the Faculty of Arts and Philosophy of the Ghent University.
 More precisely, it is one of the initiatives to innovate didactics encouraged by the University itself.
 Therefore, the main objective of the project can be summarized with the keyword “education”.
 Education of a foreign student of Italian in the linguistic manipulation of a literary text, adjusted to the social network Betwyll.
-In conclusion, linguistic, literary and digital education are inextricably intertwined.
+Linguistic, literary and digital education are then inextricably intertwined.

 Lussu, Ariosto, Tasso